rdshear/netseq/README.md

 ### Preprocessing with fastp

 Traditionally, preprocessing of raw read data (QC, adapter trimming, UMI removal) has been accomplished with seperate programs.
-The fastp program is not only quite fast, but also performs all of these function in a single pass.
+The fastp program (Chen 2018) is not only quite fast, but also performs all of these function in a single pass.
 Furthermore, fastp (since version 0.21) will remove duplicate reads tagged with a UMI random hexamer.

 ### STAR aligner configuration